AWS CloudTrail Service Level Agreement

 This AWS CloudTrail Service Level Agreement (“SLA”) is a policy governing the use of AWS CloudTrail and applies separately to each account using AWS CloudTrail.
 In the event of a conflict between the terms of this SLA and the terms of the AWS Customer Agreement or other agreement with us governing your use of our Services (the “Agreement”), the terms and conditions of this SLA apply, but only to the extent of such conflict.
 Capitalized terms used herein but not defined herein shall have the meanings set forth in the Agreement.

-AWS will use commercially reasonable efforts to make AWS CloudTrail available with the applicable Monthly Uptime Percentage for each AWS region during any monthly billing cycle (the “Service Commitment”).
+AWS will use commercially reasonable efforts to make AWS CloudTrail available with a Monthly Uptime Percentage for each AWS region, during any monthly billing cycle, of at least 99.9% (the “Service Commitment”).
 In the event AWS CloudTrail does not meet the Service Commitment, you will be eligible to receive a Service Credit as described below.

-Service Credits are calculated as a percentage of the total charges paid by you for AWS CloudTrail for the billing cycle in which the error occurred in accordance with the schedule below.
+Service Credits are calculated as a percentage of the total charges paid by you for AWS CloudTrail in the affected AWS region for the billing cycle in which the error occurred in accordance with the schedule below.

 For all requests not otherwise specified below:

 Less than 99.9% but greater than or equal to 99.0%

 Less than 99.0% but greater than or equal to 95.0%